Josian2004/s3-portfolio/Individual/README.md

 -	**S-01.3:** The user must be able to filter the list by status.
 -	**S-01.4:** The user must be able to click on a turtle and be redirected to the corresponding detail page (FR-02).

-**FR-02:** The user must be able to see a detail page about every turtle.
+**FR-02:** The user must be able to see a detailed page about every turtle.
 -	**S-02.1:** The user must be able to see these attributes about a turtle: o	Current location (in x, y, z coordinates) o	Current dimension